-- 6.2.3 All contemplated changes in the work shall be issued by the Consultant on a "Contemplated Change Order" form. - 6.2.4 For lump sum pricing, the Contractor shall, upon receipt of the Contemplated Change Order, submit to the Consultant for approval within seven (7) days, a quotation for changes in the work. - 6.2.5 Quotation for changes shall be priced in sufficient detail (GC6.6 applies). - 6.2.6 Consultant shall, within five (5) working days, notify the Contractor whether estimates are accepted by Owner or further information required.
-Acceptance of Owner shall be indicated by writing, and a signed copy of form (Change Order) returned to Contractor. - 6.2.7 Contractor shall take reasonable measures to stop work or minimize the work in areas affected by or related to the contemplated changes.
+- 6.2.3 All contemplated changes in the work shall be issued by the Consultant on a "Contemplated Change Order" form. - 6.2.4 For lump sum pricing, the Contractor shall, upon receipt of the Contemplated Change Order, submit to the Consultant for approval within seven (7) days, a quotation for changes in the work. - 6.2.5 Quotation for changes shall be priced in sufficient detail (GC6.6 applies). - 6.2.6 Consultant shall, within five (5) working days, notify the Contractor whether estimates are accepted to the Consultant and Owner or further information required.
+Acceptance of Owner shall be indicated by writing, and a signed copy of form (Change Order) returned to Contractor. - 6.2.7 Upon acceptance of the Contractors change order by the Owner, the HRSB shall issue is a change order to the original contract PO. - 6.2.8 Contractor shall take reasonable measures to stop work or minimize the work in areas affected by or related to the contemplated changes.